 The solution is alkaline and its uses include cleaning paintwork in preparation for repainting.

-It looks exactly like Clearalex powder, and I suspect that there may be some similarities in chemical composition.
+The powder form looks exactly like Clearalex powder, and I suspect that there may be some similarities in chemical composition.
 But you can get liquid and trigger spray variants (above).
-However, compared to Clearalex, sugar soap is dirt cheap – one 5g sachet of Clearalex costs about £1.50, but sugar soap is about £2 for nearly half a kilo from Screwfix.
-This means you can make up a bucket of the solution and give the screen a good going over.
+However, compared to Clearalex, sugar soap is dirt cheap, and you can make up a bucket of the solution and give the screen a good going over.
 I bought some, made up a batch, and soaked some soft cloths in it, then gave my horrible new windscreen a good scrub and rinse.
 Then I then took the car out for a run in the rain.

 Initially, I thought it hadn’t worked, but with each wiper pass the glass was getting noticeably clearer.
 The sugar soap appeared to have softened whatever it was on the glass and it was gradually coming off.
 So when I got back home I soaked the rags again and then left them covering the windscreen (including the bit at the bottom) for about half an hour.
 I also cleaned the blades with it.
 This time the windscreen was absolutely crystal clear.

 Sugar soap is great for one-off cleaning, and it got rid of the residue I’d had trouble with, but it leaves the same horrible white residue as Clearalex if you put it in your screenwash for normal use.

 Not long after this I stopped using my local ESSO garage because the new management had added 5p to their fuel prices (they used to match Asda, but overnight became one of the most expensive in Nottingham).
 I shifted from using their Tiger Wash machine to a hand car wash, and I was intrigued at how clean they could get the car just using some small garden hand pumps and a power spray.
 The next time I was in, I did a bit of snooping around the bulk containers of the concentrates they were using, and discovered “TFR” – which is “traffic film remover”.